Javascript SDK

 Saving Traits to the Context Object of Other Calls

-Traits are like properties on most calls but described what you know about a user or group, which can change over time.
+Traits are like properties on most calls but describe what you know about a user or group, which can change over time.
 The context object provides a traits dictionary that can be used to describe a user.
 You can use traits to supplement the context object in future calls, giving you more information about the user to work with.
 See Identify documentation for more information.

 Clearing Traits